Win big and support your local hospital with the DBTH Charity Lottery

 All proceeds from the lottery will directly benefit projects that enhance patient care, colleague wellbeing, and hospital facilities.

-DBTH Charity has previously funded a surgical robot, a bereavement suite and several garden spaces for patients, families, and colleagues to enjoy.
+DBTH Charity has previously funded a surgical robot, a bereavement suite for parents who have experienced the loss of an infant, and several garden spaces for patients, families, and colleagues to enjoy.

 Duncan Batty, Head of Charity, said: “We’re absolutely thrilled to launch the DBTH Charity Lottery.
 Every ticket purchased will contribute to improving care and services for patients and families in Doncaster, Bassetlaw, and beyond.